 Debaser opens with a single, throbbing bass line from Kim Deal, before Santiago’s blazing riff and the throaty yelp of Francis: ‘Got me a movie/I want you to know/Slicing up eyeballs/I want you to know/Girlie so groovy/I want you to know/Don’t know about you/But I am un chien Andalusia.’
 It’s enough to make your scalp tingle.

 Francis, these days trading as Frank Black, took a similarly Buñuel-like approach to the lyrics.
-“I’d say I probably wrote the lyrics in 10 minutes,” he offers.
+“I’d say I probably wrote the lyrics in 10 minutes,” he offers, explaining their meaning.
 “And I stand by those lyrics.
 I’d seen that movie a few times.
 To me the song is my version of study clip-notes for Un Chien Andalou.
 It’s all real fast, a case of: ‘Let’s quickly show you what’s going on here – boom-boom-boom.’”

 “In psychotherapy sessions, the patient will just blab on about all kinds of stuff,” says Francis, “then it’s left to the therapist to extract the important things.
 And that’s the Pixies.
 I don’t really know what I’m talking about, I’m just doing it.
 There’s no art to it in terms of the meaning of it all.
 It’s all very slippy-slidey and more surrealist.”